Has any official guidance concerning the use of blockchain technology been published in your jurisdiction?

 There has not yet been any official guidance on blockchain use in Uganda.
 Positions have only related to cryptocurrency.

-In June 2018, the PRA wrote to CEOs of banks, insurance companies and designated investment firms to emphasise the risks associated with cryptoassets—namely high price volatility, relative illiquidity, and concerns related to misconduct and market integrity—and set out those risk strategies and management systems that the PRA considers most appropriate to cryptoassets.
+In June 2018 the PRA wrote to the CEOs of UK-authorised banks, insurance companies and large complex investment firms to emphasise the risks associated with cryptoassets—namely high price volatility, relative illiquidity, and concerns related to misconduct and market integrity—and set out those risk strategies and management systems that the PRA considers most appropriate to cryptoassets business activities.
 These include firms considering the risks relating to crypto-exposures in their capital and solvency assessments, and ensuring they have an appropriate risk management approach.

-In December 2018 Her Majesty’s Revenue and Customs (“HMRC”), the UK’s tax authority, published guidance on the tax treatment of cryptoassets for individuals, updating its Capital Gains Manual accordingly in July 2019.
-HMRC does not consider any cryptocurrency to be money or currency, but rather assets that can be invested or traded.
-As a result, transactions in cryptocurrency by an individual will normally be an investment activity and subject to capital gains tax (“CGT”).
-HMRC also published guidance on the VAT treatment of cryptocurrencies in its VAT Manual in April 2016, stating that VAT will be due in the normal way on any goods or services sold in exchange for Bitcoin or other similar cryptocurrency.
-We go into further detail on the tax treatment of cryptocurrencies at question 8, below.
+Her Majesty’s Revenue and Customs (“HMRC”), the UK’s tax authority has published guidance, last updated in November 2019, on the tax treatment of cryptoasset exchange tokens for individuals and businesses (including sole traders and partnerships).
+HMRC does not consider cryptoassets to be money or currency, but rather assets that can be invested or traded.
+As a result, transactions in cryptoassets by an individual will normally be an investment activity and subject to capital gains tax (“CGT”) (and, in exceptional circumstances, Income Tax).
+Transactions in cryptoassets by businesses may be subject to a number of different taxes depending on the activity involved, including Capital Gains Tax, Corporation Tax, Income Tax, National Insurance contributions and Stamp Taxes.
+VAT will be due in the normal way on any goods or services sold in exchange for Bitcoin or other similar cryptocurrency.
+Further detail on the tax treatment of cryptoassets is set out at question 8 below.

-This guidance is in addition the FCA’s Policy Statement 19/22, referenced above, and to EU guidance which—until the UK leaves the European Union—will be relevant to UK market participants and which may continue to be helpful even after this date.
-The European Banking Authority (“EBA”) has published a number of useful reports including, an assessment of the applicability and suitability of EU law to crypto-assets (January 2019), and an opinion on virtual currencies (July 2014).
-The European Securities and Markets Authority (“ESMA”) has published helpful advice on ICOs and Crypto-Assets (January 2019).
-In June 2019 the Financial Action Taskforce (“FATF”)—the global standard setting body responsible for measures to combat money laundering and terrorist financing—adopted binding global standards for the regulation of virtual asset financial activities and virtual asset service providers, which cover transfers of virtual assets, safekeeping and administration of virtual assets and ICO issuances.
+This guidance is in addition to PS19/22 (referenced in question 6 above), and to EU guidance which—until the UK leaves the EU—will be relevant to UK market participants and which may continue to be helpful even after this date.
+The European Banking Authority has published a number of useful reports including an assessment of the applicability and suitability of EU law to cryptoassets (January 2019), and an opinion on virtual currencies (July 2014).
+The European Securities and Markets Authority has published helpful advice on ICOs and cryptoassets (January 2019).
+In June 2019 the Financial Action Taskforce—the global standard setting body responsible for measures to combat money laundering and terrorist financing—adopted binding global standards for the regulation of virtual asset financial activities and virtual asset service providers, which cover transfers of virtual assets, safekeeping and administration of virtual assets and ICO issuances.

 At the federal level, agency guidance is thus far the best insight provided into the application of the legal framework to blockchain.
 With the rise of ICOs in 2016 and 2017, the SEC issued various statements to investors warning about the risks and potential of fraud when investing in ICOs.
 To complement these initial releases, in April 2019, the SEC also published specific regulatory guidance for token issuers that outlines when these may fall under securities classifications.
 The SEC is not the only agency to become involved, and as early as 2014, the CFTC found Bitcoin to be a commodity, subject to sales regulations, but stopped short of expanding the commodity designation to other crypto assets and would be deciding individual crypto asset designations on a case-by-case basis.
 The Internal Revenue Service (“IRS”) also released guidance regarding the tax implications of transactions involving virtual currencies.
 The guidance on virtual currencies is a bit dated, going back to March 2014 and treats virtual currencies as property for US federal tax purposes without a de minimis exemption.
 This was followed in July 2018 by a virtual currency compliance campaign and in 2019, the IRS started sending letters to tax payers regarding reporting past virtual currency transactions.